s60sc/ESP32_VoiceChanger/README.md

 * Ring modulator: use sinewave to create a dalek style voice
 * Clipping: reduce higher amplitudes depending on clippping hardness factor
 * Reverb: add reverberation, depending on decay factor
+* Pitch Shift: change pitch up or down without affecting speed.
+This is resource intensive so wont work in real time, only on recordings.

 Biquad filters can also be cascaded to accentuate a particular effect.
 For more detail on biquad filters see eg. https://arachnoid.com/BiQuadDesigner/index.html